justinsola/justinsola.github.io/gun_desirability.md

 ---
 ## Gun Desirability

-There are advantages to capturing gradations of desire for guns rather than measuring past behavior (e.g. gun ownership) or asking what a participant will do (e.g. measures of intent).
 I developed and validated an index measure of gun desirability through a large national survey experiment: *Transmitting Desire* [(Sola 2021)](https://doi.org/10.1177/07311214211007179).
+It has several advantages versus measure of past behavior (e.g. gun ownership) and measures of purchase intent (e.g. New Years' resolutions).
 You can implement it in Qualtrics quickly:

 ### 1) Question formatting and HTML code